flatironinstitute/finufft/README.md

 In particular, in the single-core setting we are approximately 8x faster than the (single-core) CMCL library when requesting many digits in 3D.
 Preliminary tests suggest that in the multi-core setting we are no slower than the [Chemnitz NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) at comparable accuracy, except that our code does not require an additional plan or precomputation phase.

-See the manual for more information.
+See the manual for a more detailed description and usage.

 ### Dependencies